tanykazy/vim-package-lsc/README.md

 # vim-package-lsc

-"vim-package-lsc" is a package for vim that implements the Language server protocol.
+"vim-package-lsc" is a plugin package for vim that implements the Language server protocol.

 ## Description
-This is a package for vim that implements the Language server protocol.
+This is a plugin package for vim that implements the Language server protocol.
 It makes of pure vim script.
 Its simple implementation makes it easy to keep up with changes in the specifications of that protocol.
 Language server settings write in a JSON format file.

 ### References
  - [Vim packages](https://vimhelp.org/repeat.txt.html#packages)